johngcrowley/neon_control_plane/docs/neon-runbook.md

 # Neon Self-Hosted Consolidated Operations Runbook

-## Building Latest Neon with GCS Support
+## How to Build Images
-- Note: awaiting this merge into Neon
+- Note: awaiting this merge into Neon, for now, use my fork of Neon for all components except for `compute_hook` and the `compute` itself.
+- `compute`: use the Neon PostgreSQL v16 official image, which is already specified in the `docker run` commands below
+- `compute_hook`: use the `Dockerfile` of _this_ repository, and its tag is already specific in the `docker run` commands below

 **Clone the latest Neon with GCS functionality**
 ```bash